AmberForrester/store_it/README.md

 <a id="readme-top"></a>

-<h1 align="center">StoreIt | File Sharing and Storage Platform 📥</h1>
+<h1 align="center">StoreIt | Your personal cloud, reimagined! 📥</h1>

 <div align="center">

 <img src="/public/assets/images/StorageDashboard.png" alt="Picture of QuickGist an open-source summarizer that converts lengthy articles into clear and concise insights.">

-<p align="center">QuickGist makes reading smarter and faster by delivering essential insights from lengthy articles.
-This open-source summarizer leverages AI to condense information into concise summaries, giving you the core takeaways at a glance.
+<p align="center">StoreIt is a sleek, modern storage and file-sharing platform, inspired by Google Drive that takes the hassle out of managing files.
+Built with the cutting edge- Next.js 15 and supercharged by the Appwrite Node SDK, it lets you upload, organize, and share your files with ease.
 <br/>
 <br/>
-With QuickGist, deep-dive into knowledge or skim for key points effortlessly, keeping your reading efficient and impactful.
+Whether you are a solo user or team, StoreIt keeps your files just a click away, ready to go whereever you need them.
+Dive in and take control of your digital storage like never before!
 <br />
 <br />

-<a href="https://storeit.amberforrester.io">QuickGist Live Link</a>
+<a href="https://storeit.amberforrester.io">StoreIt Live Link</a>
 .
-<a href="https://github.com/AmberForrester/QuickGist"><strong>Source Code</strong></a>
+<a href="https://github.com/AmberForrester/store_it"><strong>Source Code</strong></a>

 <br />
-<a href="https://github.com/AmberForrester/QuickGist/issues/new?assignees=&labels=bug&projects=&template=bug-report-%F0%9F%90%9E.md&title=">Report Bug</a>
+<a href="https://github.com/AmberForrester/store_it/issues/new?assignees=&labels=bug&projects=&template=bug-report-%F0%9F%90%9E.md&title=">Report Bug</a>
 .
-<a href="https://github.com/AmberForrester/QuickGist/issues/new?assignees=&labels=enhancement&projects=&template=feature-request-%F0%9F%9A%80.md&title=">Request Feature</a>
+<a href="https://github.com/AmberForrester/store_it/issues/new?assignees=&labels=enhancement&projects=&template=feature-request-%F0%9F%9A%80.md&title=">Request Feature</a>
 </p>
 </div>